JiuzhouW/maRRR/README.md

-# maRRR
+# Multiple Augmented Reduced Rank Regression (maRRR)

-This folder contains R package for the **multiple augmented reduced rank regression**(maRRR) method presented in the [manuscript](https://github.com/JiuzhouW/maRRR/blob/main/maRRR_manuscripts.pdf) and a simple demostration of usage of the package.
+This folder contains R package for the **multiple augmented reduced rank regression** (maRRR) method presented in the [manuscript](https://github.com/JiuzhouW/maRRR/blob/main/maRRR_manuscripts.pdf) and a simple demostration of usage of the package.
 This R package aims to predict one multi-cohort multi-variate data from another multi-cohort data.
 It is capable of doing missing data imputation as well.
 For an up-to-date and user-friendly R functions for the methods described see [here](https://github.com/JiuzhouW/maRRR/).

 One can use the method by loading R scripts `maRRR.R` in this [folder](https://github.com/JiuzhouW/maRRR/tree/main/Previous%20R%20functions).
 The folder contains two demos for complete data estimation and missing data imputation.